araguaci/EnglishWorlds/UML diagrams and stuff/index.md

 1- Write business logic
+  Users reputation to gain priveleges
+  Points to become a moderator
 2- Analyse existing social networks (Facebook, Twitter, Linked In) 3- Analyse existing SN software such as Drupal and Joomla 4- Design a framework